 1. What is Environmental Risk?

-Environmental Risk in construction refer to any ecological disturbances caused by or affecting, construction projects.
+Environmental Risk in construction refers to any ecological disturbances caused by or affecting, construction projects.
 This includes impacts on land, air, and water quality, biodiversity, and local ecosystems.
 Such issues can stem from the release of pollutants, destruction of habitats or ecosystems, resource depletion, and improper waste disposal during construction activities.

 2. What does Environmental Risk mean?